- Books, Literature, and Writing»

 My favorite part of RBCC was the ads for fanzines.
 I loved fanzines.
 My favorites were probably Gary Groth's Fantastic Fanzine and Alan Light's All-Dynamic.
 When I started my own fanzine, True Hero, Gary and Alan both contributed, and Joe Sinnot did a beautiful 8.5x11 finished pen and ink of the Thing reading True Hero for the cover of my 3rd issue.

 Conventions were different back then, smaller, more intimate.
-Pros were happy to do sketches for fans.
+Pros were happy to do free sketches for fans.
 Even toward the end of the 60's I stood in just a short line to get a free sketch of Batman from Neal Adams.
-That was at Phil Seuling's convention at the Statler Hilton hotel across the street from Madison Square Garden, probably around 1968, it was the year Adams was trying to form a Union to get artists and writers better pay.
+That was at a Phil Seuling convention at the Statler Hilton hotel across the street from Madison Square Garden.

 And that's a sketch of my memories from those early days.
 Maybe when its not so in the middle of the nights I'll write more about it if anybody's interested let me know.